phrederick/nanao_ms8-29fsg_capmap/README.md

 There are cap kits for the NANAO MS8-29FSG chassis available online, but if you prefer to purchase your own caps for whatever reason (e.g. it's cheaper, or you prefer specific brand electrolytic capacitors), this page may be useful to you.
 The assumptions are that you:
 * Know what a NANAO MS8-29FSG chassis is (and I suppose you do if you're reading this page)
 * Know how to safely dismantle and discharge the CRT + chassis in your cabinet
+* Have some basic knowledge of what an electrolytic capacitor is and how to observe the correct polarity when installing them
 * Have the necessary soldering skills and equipment, such as:
     * Soldering iron
     * Side cutters